Dear students, please find below the MMOPKE admission results for the second group of exams for PASS students enrolled for the 2020-21 academic year.

 • FOR PASSES

-• FOR LAS
+• FOR THE WEAK

 An SPR for LAS students, scheduled for August 30 and 31, providing an introduction to the health minor.

-Pre-entry course for PASS students
+Pre-term internship for PASS students

-Membership of the PASS Pre-Reentry Course will cost 15€, which is required to pay for printed handouts of the slide shows presented.
-You'll also need to register for the tutorial, which is free and open all year round (available here).
+Registration for the PASS Pre-Term Course costs €15, which covers the cost of printed handouts for the slideshows presented.
+You must first register for tutoring, which is free and open all year round (accessible here).

 ATSM